-DR resources will be modeled as a generator in the RTS similar to the current DADRP, and consider minimum run times and startup costs.
+DR resources will be modeled as a generator in the RTS similar to the current DADRP, and will facilitate the use of minimum run times and startup costs.
 The NYISO will evaluate the costs of these demand reduction bids concurrently with supply bids and select the combination that minimizes total bid production cost.
 These DR resources are then scheduled or dispatched against a forecast load that has the load reduction added back in.
 By putting the load back into the forecast, the software can continue to select and dispatch down the DR resources if it is economic to do so.